OHI-Science/OHI-website/README.md

 - Add emojis with the syntax: `:emoji-name:`.
 You can add any of the emojis listed [here](https://www.webfx.com/tools/emoji-cheat-sheet/).
 - The markdown extensions listed here are also supported: https://github.com/yuin/goldmark/#built-in-extensions

+### Adding photo credits

+If a new image is used as a banner image and photo attributes need to be given to it, add a record to `content/data/photo-credits.json`.

 ## Goal pages